Difference Between Manslaughter and Homicide

 Manslaughter is a criminal homicide that is done unintentionally.
 It is a second-degree murder that can have up to 11 years of penalty.
 Manslaughter is of two types Voluntary and Involuntary.

-Voluntary manslaughter is done in the heat of passion or when one is provoked by other.
+Voluntary manslaughter is done in the heat of passion or when one is provoked by another.
 Involuntary manslaughter happens due to some wrong actions of the accused.

 Homicide is the simple killing of one person by another without any such intention of killing them.
-It can be illegal and legal both.
-They are often excusable and justifiable.
+It can be illegal or legal both.
+They are excusable and justifiable.

-For example, a person can kill another person for saving anyone or saving themselves.
+For example, a person can kill another person to save anyone or save themselves.
 Then that will not suffer any penalties.
 But it is needed to prove that there was no intention of killing and just for saving.

 Comparison Table